numfocus/gsod/README.md

 Google Season of Docs 2019 program and previous editions.
 -->

-This Git repository stores information about NumFOCUS' application for Google Season of Docs in the current and previous years.
+This Git repository stores information about NumFOCUS projects applying for Google Season of Docs.
+All listed projects are applying individually.
+The repo shows the status for all projects and gives a common place to publish idea lists.

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-refresh-toc -->
 **Table of Contents**